Violin – Scottish Ensemble; Former Subprincipal – Northern Sinfonia; Guest Violin – Scottish Chamber Orchestra

 Education: Victorian College of the Arts, Royal College of Music, London

-Joanne Green studied with the eminent Enescu pupil Nathan Gutman in Australia before winning a coveted full postgraduate scholarship (as the Clarke scholar) to attend the Royal College of Music in London.
-While there she became a founder member of the Hogarth Quartet and won prizes in international competitions, participated in the BBC Young Artists programme and was a winner of the Tunnel Trust competition.
+Joanne Green studied violin with the eminent Enescu pupil Nathan Gutman in Australia before winning a coveted full postgraduate scholarship (as the Clarke scholar) to attend the Royal College of Music in London.
+As a student at the RCM she became a founder member of the Hogarth Quartet which went on to win prizes in international competitions, participate in the BBC Young Artists programme and win the Tunnel Trust competition.

-She was a sub-principal member of the Northern Sinfonia in Newcastle and for the last fifteen years has been a long-standing member of Scottish Ensemble.
+Joanne’s first appointment was as sub-principal member of the Royal Northern Sinfonia in Newcastle upon Tyne.
+In 2003 she joined the innovative Scottish Ensemble (Winner of the 2020 RPS Ensemble award) of whom she is still a member.
 Playing Baroque violin, she has also been one of the leading forces behind the ground-breaking Avison Ensemble, including its well-received catalogue of recordings for Naxos and Linn Records.
-Joanne has played on the front desks of many UK orchestras, including the Royal Opera House, Covent Garden, the City of Birmingham Symphony Orchestra and the Scottish Chamber Orchestra.
+Joanne has played on the front desks of many UK orchestras, including the Royal Opera House, Covent Garden, the City of Birmingham Symphony Orchestra, and the Scottish Chamber Orchestra.

-She is also a highly experienced education animateur and has written and delivered projects all over the country.
-She taught at the Royal Conservatoire of Scotland for ten years and has coached chamber music at Pro Corda and for the Britten-Pears Young Artist Programme and is now a visiting music specialist at Wells Cathedral School.
+Joanne is also a highly experienced education animateur and has written and delivered music education projects all over the UK.
+She taught at the Royal Conservatoire of Scotland for ten years and is now a visiting music specialist at Wells Cathedral School and Kings Bruton School in Somerset.